 Practice.

-The Law Office of Carrie Hedayati is a dedicated intellectual property law practice focused on trademarks and related matters.
+The Law Office of Carrie Hedayati (LOCH) is a dedicated intellectual property law practice focused on the intellectual property and business matters important to growing businesses.
 In the US, we have a ‘first to use’ system whereby it’s possible to obtain common law trademark rights simply through use.
 This is different from many other countries in the world where the entity or person who is ‘first to file’, with or without use, is generally afford trademark rights.
 However, there are many benefits to obtaining registration of your trademark.
 A federal, state or foreign trademark registration will aid you in protecting your brand name or image where you do business.
 Protection of your brand or mark is essential to preserve your reputation with customers and prevent competitors from cashing in on the recognition you've worked hard to create.

 Ownership and enforcement of the rights related to your trademark will give you the opportunity to decide if, and when, others may use your brand or creation, and under what terms.
 Proper monitoring and portfolio management will enable you to protect your investment and keep an eye on what others are doing that may be impactful to your brand.